dotnet/AspNetCore.Docs/aspnetcore/security/authentication/configure-oidc-web-authentication.md

 ## Using third party OpenID Connect provider clients

 Many OpenID Connect server implementations create Nuget packages which are optimized for the same OpenID Connect implementation.
-These packages implement the OpenID connect client specifics with the extras required by the specific OpenID Connect server.
+These packages implement the OpenID Connect client specifics with the extras required by the specific OpenID Connect server.
 Microsoft.Identity.Web is one example of this.

 If implementing multiple OpenID Connect clients from different OpenID Connect servers in a single application, it is normally better to revert to the default ASP.NET Core implementation as the different clients overwrite some options which affect the other clients.